polygon/nix-buildproxy/README.md

 ### Capturing requests

-Before starting to bring in `nix-buildproxy`, you should be able to build your project in a devShell environment and downloads during the build are preventing a proper sandboxed nix build.
-In your development environment, run `buildproxy-capture` by either adding the `buildproxy-capture` program to your environment or also directly through `nix run github:polygon/nix-buildproxy#buildproxy-capture`.
+Before starting to bring in `nix-buildproxy`, you should be able to build your project (e.g. in a devShell) and downloads during the build are preventing a proper sandboxed nix build.
+Run `buildproxy-capture` by either adding the `buildproxy-capture` program to your environment or directly through `nix run github:polygon/nix-buildproxy#buildproxy-capture`.
 This will launch `mitmproxy` and a subshell that has `HTTPS_PROXY` and `HTTP_PROXY` set.
 This is fine for CMake, since it respects these variables and does not check certificates.
 Other build systems might require more convincing.

-You can then run your build and exit the subshell when done.
+Then, run your build and exit the subshell when done.
 This will generate a `proxy_content.nix` file with all the requests.

 <details>
 <summary>Here is how the session might look like:</summary>